Ivarsak/ACIT4610_Project/README.md

  Contributins in this project are twofold:

  1) An evolutionary Cellular Automata controller using a genetic algorithm can be found in the folder denoted "CA_controller".
+The main file is "Run_GA.py"

  2) The second case study investigates Neuroevolution using the NEAT algorithm to evolve a feedforward neural network to control the cart pole.
 Project code is found in the folder denoted "NEAT_controller folder".